Cryptocurrency Reference Guide

 - order.cost.currency: The cryptocurrency you want to accept

-- customer: Customer object
+- customer: Customer object with identification data (see below)

 - paymentSettings.redirectUrls: At least one redirect URL must be provided: